GamblingKings/GamblingKingsBackend/README.md

 8. `LEAVE_GAME`: To remove user from the Games table if user disconnects or manually leave a game.
    Note: if the user leaving the game is the game host, the game will be deleted
 9. `PLAY_TILE`: Send a played tile to all users in the game
+10. `PLAYED_TILE_INTERACTION` \* 3: Interact with a played tile to make a meld (Consecutive, Triplet, or Quad), and the backend will decide who can take this tile based on meld priority.
+If all three other users decide not to take the tile, the tile can be skipped and not taken by anyone.

 ## Testing